sinjab/mcp_ssh/README.md

 ## Features

 - **MCP Server**: A fully functional MCP server with:
-  - **Tools**: A simple calculator tool that can add two numbers
-  - **Resources**: A greeting resource that provides personalized messages
+  - **Tools**: Execute commands on remote servers via SSH
+  - **Resources**: List available SSH hosts from your config
-  - **Prompts**: A help prompt that provides guidance on using the server
+  - **Prompts**: Help prompt that provides guidance on using the server
 - **SSH Integration**: Built-in SSH client capabilities:
-  - Connect to SSH servers using local SSH configs
-  - Execute commands remotely
+  - Execute commands remotely using SSH configs
-  - Interactive shell support
   - Host management from SSH config
   - Support for encrypted private keys